-Daily Work: Daily work consists of Mastering Astronomy quizzes, observing sessions, and inclass (lab) practice with feedback.
+Daily Work: Daily work consists of reading quizzes completed before class discussion of the chapter and in-class (lab) practice with feedback.
 These in-class activities are meant to be formative exercises and are graded primarily on participation.
 Their purpose is to help develop understanding of the concepts and principles and to prepare you for the tests.